AllenInstitute/openscope_databook/docs/intro.md

 ```

 #### Locally (Running Notebook)
-Once you environment is setup, you can execute the notebooks in Jupyter by running the following command within the repo directory;
+Once your environment is setup, you can execute the notebooks in Jupyter by running the following command within the repo directory:
 ```
 Jupyter notebook
 ```

+### Binder
+Binder will automatically set up the environment with [repo2docker](https://github.com/jupyterhub/repo2docker) and then execute the code in an instance of [JupyterHub](https://jupyter.org/hub) where the kernel is run.
+JupyterHub offers a lot of utilities for interacting with Jupyter notebooks and the environment.
+A given notebook can be launched in Binder by hovering over the `Launch` button in the top-right and selecting `Binder`.
+Occasionally, Binder will have to rebuild the environment before starting JupyterLab, which can take many minutes.

+### Dandihub
+[Dandihub](https://hub.dandiarchive.org/) is an instance of JupyterHub hosted by the [DANDI Archive](https://dandiarchive.org).
+To use it, navigate to `https://hub.dandiarchive.org` in your browser and sign in with your GitHub account.
+From there you will need to set up the environment yourself — there is no pre-built OpenScope image available.
+Follow the [Locally (uv)](#locally-preferred-uv) or [Locally (Pip-only fallback)](#locally-pip-only-fallback) instructions above after launching your server.
+Once the environment is ready, navigate to the `openscope_databook/docs` directory which contains the OpenScope notebooks.

 ## How Does It Work?